HMRC has updated guidance on the claims for the fifth SEISS grant

 Is VAT payable on the grant?

 The basic principles of supply and consideration can be expected to apply.
 VAT is a tax on supplies for consideration, so where a grant is made, and nothing is expected to be done in return, it will not be subject to VAT.
-HMRC guidance on supply and consideration can be seen here.
+Check HMRC guidance on supply and consideration.

 Hence, the business support funding being made available to alleviate the Covid-19 impact does not fall into this category and will be outside the scope of VAT.